QED-it/orchard/book/src/design/actions.md

 ## Dummy notes for Orchard

-For Orchard, a transaction is a bundle of actions, where each action is composed of one spend and one output.
+For Orchard, a transaction is a bundle of actions.
+Each action is composed of one spend and one output.
-It means that we have the same number of spends and outputs in one transaction.
+This means we have the same amount of "spends" and "outputs" in one transaction.
-If we would like to create a transaction with a different number of spends and ouputs, we need to add "dummy" spends or outputs to balance their count.
+If we would like to create a transaction with a different number of spends and outputs, we need to add "dummy" spends or outputs to balance their count.
 A dummy spend or output is a note with a value of zero and a random recipient address.
 In the ZK proof, when the value of the spent note is zero,